exakat/exakat-docs/Reference/Rules/Namespaces/ConstantFullyQualified.rst

   Constants defined with their namespace.

 When defining constants with `define() <https://www.php.net/define>`_ function, it is possible to include the actual namespace :
+However, the name should be fully qualified without the initial \.
+Here, \a\b\c constant will never be accessible as a namespace constant, though it will be accessible via the `constant() <https://www.php.net/constant>`_ function.

+Also, the namespace will be absolute, and not a relative namespace of the current one.

 .. code-block:: php